russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Audiobooks can serve as a way to help you relax after a long day, sharpen your mental skills, or even motivate you to become your best self.
 In fact, many scientific studies claim that audiobooks have beneficial effects on both mental and physical health.
 That being the case, setting aside time to build your skills and improve memory can still be difficult for the average person to accomplish.

-Using external resources like apps, for instance, may help you to manage a busy schedule while still focusing on self-development.
+Using external resources like apps, for instance, may help you manage a busy schedule while still focusing on self-development.
 In particular, the Headway app comes with features that allow you to track your performance goals, listen on the go, and read without limits.
 With this app, you can read and listen to books in bite-sized summaries, helping you to retain the most important parts of a book in less than half the time.
 Plus, the book summaries in the app are narrated by professional voice actors, and you can even listen to the summaries at different speeds to further increase your productivity.

 Looking for a way to improve your reading comprehension and retain information without sacrificing too much time?
 Download the Headway app to gain access to a variety of 15-minute audiobook summaries.